livevoting-ilias/LiveVoting/README.md

 https://appsource.microsoft.com/en-us/product/office/WA104295828?tab=Overview
 You need also to configure your website as HTTPS and allow that your website can be displayed in frames.

-## Contributing :purple_heart:
-Please ...
-1. ... register an account at https://git.fluxlabs.ch
-2. ... create pull requests :fire:

-## Adjustment suggestions / bug reporting :feet:
+## Adjustment suggestions / bug reporting
-Please ...
-1. ... register an account at https://git.fluxlabs.ch
-2. ... ask us for a Service Level Agreement: support@fluxlabs.ch :kissing_heart:
-3. ...
-Read and create issues
+Please create Issues on github https://github.com/livevoting-ilias/LiveVoting/issues